-3. Increase Weight Loss
+3. Vegetarian Diet Weight Loss

 If you struggle with weight gain for an extended period, switch to a vegetarian diet, and you will make a significant change in weight loss.
 So, another important benefit you are getting here while helping the environment is weight loss.
 A study shows that on average vegetarians experience 4.5 more pounds of weight loss than non-vegetarians over the period of 18 weeks.

 Furthermore, another six-month study on 74 people shows that people with type 2 diabetes following vegetarian diets were benefited twice in reducing body weight than other diets.
 Vegetarians tend to have a lower BMI (body mass index) than omnivores as a measurement of body fat based on weight and height.
-It proves the vegetarian diets clearly help in enhancing weight loss.
+It proves that vegetarian diets clearly help in enhancing weight loss.

 4. Reduces Cancer Risk

 Many research results prove vegetarian diets help reduce cancer risk, especially breast, colon, stomach, and rectum.
 The studies are very specific, but the results are enormous, showing how following vegetarian diets reduce cancer risks in different body organs.
 What’s more important to notice is that the diet helps you as well as the environment and animals around you.

 What Foods Do You Eat on a Vegetarian Diet?

 The vegetarian diet mainly includes vegetables, protein-rich plants, fruits, grains, healthy fats, and proteins.
 Since you are not going for meat as a vegetarian, you need to replace the protein provided by meat with something else.
 It is nicely done by including various protein-rich plant food such as tempeh, tofu, seeds, nuts, and seitan.